Alzheimer's Association Ambassador

 News media materials will be available in the Forum Press Office located in the registration area.

-A block of rooms has been reserved at the Washington Marriott Wardman Park, based on availability, until Monday, March 6, 2017.
 Upon completion of registration to the Advocacy Forum, you will be directed to the housing page.

+The block of rooms reserved at the Washington Marriott Wardman Park (2660 Woodley Rd NW, Washington DC 20008) is currently full.
+Please check back on our housing page periodically for openings.
 Single and double occupancy room rates are $289 per night, plus 14.5% tax.
 A credit card is required to hold the reservation.

 You can book flights for the Advocacy Forum by clicking on the Association Travel Partner Egencia link: Advocacy Forum 2017 Travel or call Egencia at 877.895.0558.
 Travel discounts will automatically apply.